Rhodes Scholarship ...............................................................due Thursday, August 12, 2021, 12 noon

 - and/or otherwise supports the general welfare.

-Students will be selected on the basis of demonstrated interest in, abilities in, and commitment to public service, as well as the merit, soundness, and practicality of their project.
-Selection committees have usually articulated a clear inclination to make awards when a student’s direct involvement is essential to the quality or success of a project, addresses significant human need through the project, and establishes viability for the project once the fellow departs.
-Applicants must be in good academic and disciplinary standing, and must be able to dedicate themselves fully to their projects.
+Fellows will be selected on the basis of their demonstrated interest, abilities, and commitment to public service, as well as the merit, soundness, and practicality of their project.
+There is a preference for proposals where the student’s direct involvement is essential to the success of the project, and when the project addresses a significant human need.
 Financial need is not a criterion.

 - Selection Committee interviews:Early April